shoudonghuang/shoudonghuang.github.io/_projects/hip_replacement_robot.md

 ---
 layout: page
-title: Hip Replacement
+title: Robotic-assisted Hip Replacement
 description: A robotic system designed to assist surgeons in performing minimally invasive hip replacement surgery with improved precision and reduced costs.
-img: assets/img/hip_robot.jpg
+img: assets/img/overview.jpg
 importance: 1
 category: research
 ---

 ## Research Overview

 This project focuses on developing an innovative, cost-effective robotic system to assist surgeons in performing minimally invasive hip replacement surgery.
-The system aims to improve surgical precision while making robotic-assisted surgery more accessible to hospitals and patients through reduced costs.
+The system aims to develop a low-cost minimally invasive robot system to assist with THR surgery that can automatically plan and prepare for the accurate placement of the components

-## Grant
+## Grants

-This project *Development of a Low-Cost Minimally Invasive Robot System for Hip Replacement* is supported by National Health and Medical Research Council (NHMRC) Ideas Grant.
+This project is supported by 4 grants across the government and industries, including one grant supported by the National Health and Medical Research Council (NHMRC) Ideas Grant.

 ## Key Features